cahthuranag/agenet/README.md

 # agenet

-A Python 3.8 implementation of a system model to estimate the average Age of Information (AoI) in an ultra-reliable low latency communication (URLLC) enabled wireless communication system with Slotted ALOHA scheme over the quasi-static Rayleigh block fading channels.
+A Python 3.8 implementation of a system model to estimate the average Age of Information (AoI) in an ultra-reliable low latency communication (URLLC) enabled wireless communication system over the quasi-static Rayleigh block fading channels.
 A packet communication scheme is used to meet both the reliability and latency requirements of the proposed wireless network.
 By resorting to finite block length information theory, queuing theory, and stochastic processes, theoretical results can be obtained with this research software.

 ## System model